 ESSLLI (Ljubljana, Slovenia) Spring 2023

-If you are a MSc student at ETH Zurich interested in writing your thesis with us, we would be delighted to hear from you!
+If you are a BSc or MSc student at ETH Zurich interested in writing your thesis with us, we would be delighted to hear from you!
 Unfortunately, we do not have the capacity to consider students from outside ETH for thesis projects.
-Our research revolves around theoretical and applied problems in Natural Language Processing, Computational Linguistics, Machine Learning and Statistics.
-To obtain a better understanding of what currently interests us, we invite you to check our recent publications.
-However, feel free to express interest in any topic you think our group might be well suited to advise you on: Just because we have not yet looked into a topic does not mean we are not interested in it or willing to become interested in the topic.
+To obtain a better understanding of what currently interests us, we invite you to check our most recent publications.
+However, feel free to express interest in any topic you think our group might be well suited to advise you on.

 Please send an email to ryan.cotterell@inf.ethz.ch with CC to afra.amini@inf.ethz.ch, anej.svete@inf.ethz.ch, and niklas.stoehr@inf.ethz.ch.
 State either [bachelor’s thesis] or [master’s thesis] at the start of the subject.
-For us to get to know you a little, please write a paragraph introducing yourself and why you are interested in working with us.
-It would help us a lot if you also provided a list of four or five more concrete topics that you are interested in.
-We will try our best to find a project that suits your interests.
+For us to get to know you a little, please write a paragraph introducing your interests and attach your CV as well as your transcript of grades.
+It helps us a lot to with finding a matching project if you are able to state more concrete topics that you are interested in.
 We are looking forward to receiving your inquiry!

 Thank you very much for your interest in joining our group – unfortunately, we are not accepting PhD students anymore!